oxalica/palc/README.md

   - [x] `arg(flatten)`.
     - Note that non-flatten arguments always take precedence over flatten arguments.
     - [x] Flatten named arguments.
-    - [ ] Flatten unnamed arguments.
+    - [ ] Flatten positional arguments.
   - [x] Subcommands.
     - [ ] Argv0 as subcommand (multi-call binary).
-    - [x] Prefer parsing subcommand over unnamed arguments.
+    - [x] Prefer parsing subcommand over positional arguments.
     - [x] Global args.
       - Note: Current implementation has limitations on the number of values it takes.
         And it only propagates up if the inner Args cannot accept the named arguments --